Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Sorting and Ranking

-The data structure $Q_i$ consists of multiple auxiliary structures $A_i$, $A'_i$ and $P_i$ defined in the next paragraphs.
-Let $A_i$ be a sequence of self-delimiting numbers consisting of the number of occurrences of each number $x \in \mathcal R_i$ in $S$.
-Note that, if a number $x \in \mathcal R_i$ does not appear in $S$, we store a zero as the number of its occurrences in $S$.
+The data structure $Q_i$ consists of two auxiliary structures $A_i$ and $P_i$ defined in the next paragraphs.
+Let $A_i$ be a sequence of self-delimiting numbers consisting of the number of occurrences of each number $x \in \mathcal R_i$ in $S$, stored via static space allocation (Section~\ref{sec:preone}).
+Note that, if a number $x \in \mathcal R_i$ does not appear in $S$, we store $0$ as the number of its occurrences in $S$.
 Partition $A_i$ into frames of $\lceil \tau/2 \rceil$ bits each.

 A frame can contain multiple self-delimiting numbers.
 If this is the case, we want to access the prefix sum over the self-delimiting numbers inside the frame, up to a desired number, quickly.
 To do so we use the precomputed lookup table $\op{PREFIXSUM}$.
 However, to simplify the process we want no self-delimiting number to be divided between two frames.
 Therefore, we store each self-delimiting number in $A_i$ so that it either fits into the current not full frame, or it uses the next one.
 Of course it is not possible to store a large number (of more than $\lceil \tau/2 \rceil$ bits) into a single frame.
 In this case a frame contains only one number and we can read it directly without using table lookup.
-If the number is to large to fit into a single frame, we use the next three frames to store the number in a standard binary representation.
+If the number is too large to fit into a single frame, we use the next three frames to store the number in a standard binary representation.
 In detail, use the next free frame to store only ones and so mark the subsequent two frames to store the number in a binary representation instead of a self-delimiting number.

-To find the start of a $q$th number of $\mathcal R_i$ inside $A_i$, we use static space allocation, i.e., we initialize a bit-vector $A'_i$ where the start of each number in $A_i$ is marked, and initialize a rank-select data structure on it.
+To find the index of the first bit of the number of $\mathcal R_i$ inside $A_i$, we use static space allocation, as described in Section~\ref{sec:preone}.
 Moreover, we use an array $P_i$ of the same size as $A_i$ partitioned into frames of size $\lceil \tau/2 \rceil$, where $P_i[\ell]$ is the prefix-sum up to the $\ell$th frame of $A_i$, including the prefix sum of the numbers in the regions $0 \ldots i - 1$.
 For an example, see again Fig.~\ref{fig:rank-schema}.